eleshuk/spotify-ETL-project/README.md

 Further investigation:
 - I'd like to join the two datasets, however because the Spotify dataset is so large and there are repeats of song names, the join is a bit more complicated.
 If there is time, I will work on this.
-- In an ideal world, I'd add a column called running pace, where I would assign
+- In an ideal world, I'd add a column called running pace, where I would assign the following categories to their respective tempo:
+  - Warm up/cooldown = 80-140bmp
+  - Moderate = 141-150bpm
+  - Fast = 151+ bpm
+- This would allow me to filter the songs in the table by tempo, which would then allow me to choose the best songs for a 30 min run or similar.
+- Finally, if I really have time, I would use the Spotify API to create a playlist with total length 30 mins with approx 2 warm up songs, 4 moderate songs, 2 fast songs, and 2 cooldown songs.